jakdept/jakdept/docs/prometheus.md

 ### Target Discovery
 Target discovery is difficult to do.
 You've got three basic options:
-* Use `counsul` - but then you're bought into the Hashicorp system.
+* Use `consul` - but then you're bought into the Hashicorp system.
 * Write out config files and do some Prometheus filtering on the config files you're reading in so you see that.
 * Maybe I write a service to do this?